-This condition occurs on the eyelid and is caused by bacteria or another health condition like rosacea.
+Blepharitis occurs on the eyelid and is caused by bacteria or another health condition like rosacea.
 It occurs on the eyelash line or the inner edge of the eye where it meets your eyeball.
-Blepharitis results in scales on the eyelid as well as irritation, redness, and burning, tearing, crusting, and more.
+Blepharitis results in scales on the eyelid as well as irritation, redness, burning, tearing, crusting, and more.

-Here are some ways you can treat dry skin on your eyelids:
+Here are ways to treat dry skin on your eyelids:

 - Add moisture to your environment, such as with a humidifier.

 - Avoid exposure to hot water by taking cooler, shorter showers and baths, and by washing your face only once a day.